25 January,2021 | Reading Time: 9 minutes

 At Cadabams, we have qualified and experienced professionals and behavioural health specialists who understand it is a singular issue or as part of a bigger problem.
 Our multispeciality team of psychologists, counsellors, and therapists are actively involved with you every step of the way.
 Psychiatrists and family counsellors are a part of the treatment plan when required.
 Call us on our 24/7 helpline at +91 97414 76476 for any support or queries.

 This blog highlights stress management for youth.
-As long as we are alive, we all have stress.
-There goes a false assumption of parents that if their child does not have bills to pay or chores and responsibilities, their child is living a stress-free life.
+As long as we are alive, we will all have stress.
+There goes a false assumption of parents that if their child does not have bills to pay or chores and responsibilities, their child will live a stress-free life.

 The first step in stress management is identifying the stressful life events that cause them.

 We all have different learning styles, interests, and strengths.
-Unfortunately, School is a standard structure that doesn't take these differences into consideration.
-And when it doesn't embrace the youth' strengths, values or creativity, they tend to be more stressed out.
-At school there is a range of academic pressure we feel- derived from a need for perfection, worry over grades, exams, parental pressure, homework, assignments, competition, sports, or a tough class load.
-It's like a pressure cooker in here, no doubt, school is tough.
-And no matter what goals we have, we all struggle with a tremendous amount of stress and pressure.
-In which stress management becomes difficult to deal with.
+Unfortunately, school is a standard structure that doesn't take these differences into consideration.
+When it doesn't embrace the youth’s strengths, values, or creativity, and instead forces them to stick to normative modes of evaluation, they tend to be more stressed out.
+At school, there is a range of academic pressure that the youth feels; pressure that’s derived from a need for perfection, worry over grades, exams, parents’ and teachers’ expectations, homework, assignments, competition, sports, or a tough class load.

-Parents and home environment can also add up to teen stress.
+Parents and home environments can also add up to teen stress.

 Social roles or relations become an important part of a teen’s life.